sopho-s/FLOPPYOS/README.md

 - open: opens the file specified and runs it
 - restart: performs a warm restart
 - datetime: outputs the date time
+- colour: changes the colour of the text

 ### That's it, currently
 ## Plans